wp-plugins/captionpix/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =

-* Optional - add link to refresh list of available CaptinPix Themes
+* Optional - Mobile responsive option.
+Hit "Save Changes" button on License page after updating.

 == How to Use The Plugin ==